jacobwilliams/qtpyguihelper/README.md

 - wxPython 4.2.0+

 ### Backend Selection Priority
-1. If both backends are available, Qt is preferred by default
+1. If all backends are available, Qt is preferred by default
+2. tkinter is second priority (always available with Python)
+3. wxPython is third priority
-2. Use `GUI_BACKEND` environment variable to force selection
+4. Use `GUI_BACKEND` environment variable to force selection
-3. Use `set_backend()` function for programmatic control
+5. Use `set_backend()` function for programmatic control

 ## License